ValueAct Capital: The New York Times Company

 ValueAct disclosed a 7% stake in The New York Times Company in August 2022.
 ValueAct aims to encourage the company to more actively pursue the sale of "bundled" subscriptions to its various offerings.

 Salesforce

-ValueAct disclosed a multi billion stake in Salesforce in January 2022.
-On January 27th, Salesforce announced that it is appointing three new directors to the board, one of whom is Mason Morfit, CEO and CIO of ValueAct Capital.
+ValueAct revealed a stake in Salesforce in January 2023.
+On January 27, 2023, Salesforce announced the appointment of three new directors to its board, including Mason Morfit, CEO and CIO of ValueAct Capital.

+Meta

+In November 2024, it was revealed that ValueAct had taken a $1 billion position in Meta.

+Rocket Companies

+In May 2025, ValueAct disclosed a 9.9% stake in Rocket Companies, the parent company of Rocket Mortgage.